yourtechie/client-server-architecture/README.md

 ```
    ![](images/11.png)

-You should see an output listing the default databases.
+You should see an output listing the default databases as seen above.
 If successful, you have completed the MySQL client-server setup!

 ---

 ### 7. **Practice SQL Operations**
-Feel free to practice basic SQL operations like creating databases, tables, and running queries:
+You can proceed to practice basic SQL operations like creating databases, tables, and running queries:

 #### a. **Create a Database**